UCL/research-computing-with-cpp/04cpp3/sec02Templates.md

 ```
 - It's usually a good idea to put functions and variables which are defined in a header but not part of a class inside a namespace, to avoid potential name clashes.
 - The `#ifndef`, `#define` and `#endif` are pre-processor directives.
 This pattern is called an "include guard": it means that the file's contents will be ignored if it has already been included somewhere else in the same compilation unit, so that the contents are not declared twice (which would cause an error).
+    - An alternative to these include guards which you will have seen already is `#pragma once`.
+This is a common pre-processor directive to only include a file once in a compilation unit, but it is not part of the ISO C++ standard and therefore may not be compatible with all platforms and compilers.

 Then the implementation in `implementation.hpp`:
 ```cpp